Fatumayattani/smart_traffic_ai/README.md

 - **Real-Time Data Integration**: Integrate actual traffic and weather APIs to provide fully dynamic, live traffic insights.
 - **User Input Customization**: Allow users to input specific locations, routes, or desired travel times for more tailored insights.
 -**Mobile Compatibility**: Develop a mobile version of the app for on-the-go accessibility.
-Multilingual Support: Expand language options to make SmartTraffic AI accessible to a wider, global audience.
+- **Multilingual Support**: Expand language options to make SmartTraffic AI accessible to a wider, global audience.
-Notification System: Implement real-time push notifications to alert users of significant changes in traffic conditions on their routes.
+- **Notification System**: Implement real-time push notifications to alert users of significant changes in traffic conditions on their routes.

 ## Contributing
 Contributions are welcome to improve SmartTraffic AI’s capabilities and user experience.
 Please follow these steps if you’re interested: